laserkelvin/understanding-ml/README.md

 Please feel free to use the code in this repo for your own experiments, and contact me with any questions or comments!
 Forks/Issues/PRs are welcome!

+---

+_It seems like Binder's not working so well for for my `conda` environment!_

+For the time being, if you'd like to go beyond looking at the code, please use `conda_environment.yml` to create a local `conda` environment to be able to run the notebooks.

+In the meantime, `requirements.txt` may also be good enough to get the Binder environments working.